SSBUTrainingGrounds/Tabuu-3.0/README.md

 1) If you want the Mee6 leaderboard of your server instead of the Training Grounds one, you need to change that too, in the [`./cogs/mee6api.py`](cogs/mee6api.py) file.
 Make sure that Mee6 is present in your server and the levels plugin is enabled.
 2) The stagelist file [`./files/stagelist.png`](files/stagelist.png) shows our current stagelist.
 If your ruleset is different, replace the image but keep the same file name.
 3) The emojis used in the profile commands are stored in [`./files/characters.json`](files/characters.json), change them if you have your own.
 If bots do not have access to emojis they will just display `:EmojiName:`, so it will still kind of work.
-4) You may also choose to delete the examples in the files in the [`./json/`](json/) directory, make sure to keep all the json files itself though and leave a pair of curly brackets `{}`.

 These are entirely optional, but if you are planning on seriously using this bot for your own server, I highly recommend doing these steps for appearance purposes.